smnorris/bcfishpass/scripts/valley_confinement/README.md

 ## Usage

-For a given watershed group, generate an 'unconfined valley' polygon layer and a valley-width ratio for each stream segment:
+To generate an 'unconfined valley' raster and a valley-width raster (for the unconfined valleys) for accessible streams within a given watershed:

     python valley_confinement.py <watershed_group_code>

+To process all watershed groups noted in `bcfishpass.param_watersheds` and merge into a single unconfined valleys raster called `valleys.tif`:

+    ./valley_confinement.sh

 ## Method